eddie-energy/eddie/docs/3-extending/add-outbound-connector.md

 ### `@OutboundConnector`

-The [`@OutboundConnector`](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/agnostic/outbound/OutboundConnector.html)-annotation denotes the starting point of an outbound-connector.
+The [`@OutboundConnector`](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/agnostic/outbound/OutboundConnector.html)-annotation denotes the starting point of an outbound connector.
 Must be used in combination with the `@SpringBootApplication`-annotation.
-The class annotated with the `@OutboundConnector`-annotation will be used to start the Spring context of the outbound-connector.
+The class annotated with the `@OutboundConnector`-annotation will be used to start the Spring context of the outbound connector.
-Furthermore, it is used to set the name of the outbound-connector.
+Furthermore, it is used to set the name of the outbound connector.

 ### `ConnectionStatusMessageOutboundConnector`